AngelosPsy/multifear/README.md

 ```

 Now we will use some simulated data set that are included as example
-data in the package.
-In principle, you can use any data including
+data in the `multifear` package.
+In principle, you can use any data
-conditioned responses (e.g., skin conductance).
-You can load the
+including conditioned responses (e.g., skin conductance).
+You can load
-simulated data in your workspace as follows:
+the simulated data in your R environment as follows:

 ``` r
 data("example_data")